FailAcademy/learning/wdp-vancouver/_slides/week-05/01-intro-to-esnext.md

 You'll need to install `gulp-babel` as a development dependency too.
 To do that, run:

-`npm install -D gulp-babel babel-preset-es2015`
+`npm install -D gulp-babel babel-core babel-preset-es2015`

 What is the `babel-preset-es2015` package for?